savonet/book/workflow.md

 between two tracks are quite abrupt: one track ends and the other starts.
-We often want crossfading transitions between tracks, which means that the volume of the first track should be progressively lowered and the one of the second progressively increased in such a way that we hear the two during the
+We often want crossfading transitions between tracks, which means that the volume of the first track should be progressively lowered and the one of the second progressively increased, in such a way that we hear the two during the
 transition:

 ![Transition](fig/transition.pdf)\